Kidnapping of Jayme Closs: Captivity and escape

 On the afternoon of January 10, 2019, Patterson told Closs he was leaving for a couple of hours.
-He put her under his bed before boxing her inside with his belongings, per his usual routine.
+He put her under his bed before boxing her inside with his belongings as usual.
 After he departed, Closs pushed out the objects around the bed.
 She ran from the house wearing a light shirt, leggings, and a pair of Patterson's sneakers.
-Closs came across a local woman, Jeanne Nutter, walking her dog, Henry.
+Closs encountered a local woman, Jeanne Nutter, walking her dog, Henry.
 Nutter recognized Closs from news reports and immediately took her to a neighbor's house.
-After police were called, Closs told them "Jake Patterson" had killed her parents, taken her, and kept her prisoner just a few houses away from her current location in the neighborhood.
+After police were called, Closs told them "Jake Patterson" killed her parents, took her, and kept her prisoner a few houses away from her current location.
 The neighbors described Closs as calm, quiet, dazed, and surprised that they recognized her from news coverage.

 The police arrived around 4:45 p.m. and removed Closs from the area for her safety.
-The description Closs provided for Patterson and his vehicle enabled deputies to spot his car just minutes afterwards when Patterson, knowing that Closs had escaped from his residence and in search of her, drove by the house.
+Her description of Patterson and his vehicle enabled deputies to spot his car just minutes afterwards when Patterson, knowing that Closs had escaped and in search of her, drove by the house.
 After a deputy stopped him, Patterson exited his vehicle and said, "I did it."
 He was arrested shortly after and brought to the Douglas County Sheriff's Office in Superior for questioning.

 A hospital admitted Closs under guard.
-The next morning, they released her to the custody of her aunt, Jennifer Smith.
+The next morning, it released her to the custody of her aunt, Jennifer Smith.
 Hormel, the parent company of the Jennie-O plant where Closs's parents worked, announced on January 24 that they would grant $25,000 reward money to Closs for rescuing herself.

 Perpetrator

 Patterson's parents divorced in 2007.
 He graduated from Northwood High School in nearby Minong, Wisconsin in 2015.
 He enlisted in the U.S. Marine Corps, but was discharged after one month at MCRD San Diego.
 Patterson had no prior criminal history in the state of Wisconsin.

-Police did not believe Patterson had any social media contact with Closs or her family and relatives of Closs did not recognize Patterson's name.
-Patterson told authorities he saw Closs getting on a school bus outside the family residence in September while he was driving to work and that he "knew that she was the girl I wanted to take".
+Police did not believe Patterson had social media contact with Closs or her family and relatives of Closs did not recognize Patterson's name.
+Patterson told authorities he saw Closs getting on a school bus outside the family residence in September while driving to work and "knew that she was the girl I wanted to take".
 The day Closs escaped, Patterson applied for a job at a liquor distribution facility in Superior, Wisconsin.

 Patterson's grandfather stated, "Something went terribly wrong, nobody had any clues...
 We are absolutely heartbroken.
 It's wrenching to deal with.
 He was shy and quiet, he backed off from crowds, but a nice boy, polite.
 Computer games were more of a priority than social interaction."